RestoreMonarchyPlugins/PlayerStats/README.md

    Edit the `<Rewards>` section in the configuration file with your desired thresholds and permission groups.

 4. **How can I create a custom UI?**
-   You can download the `statsui.unitypackage` from the [All versions](versions) page and import it into your Unity project.
+   You can download the `statsui.unitypackage` from the **All versions** page and import it into your Unity project.
 Then, customize the UI as needed and reupload it to the workshop.
+Remember in Unity do not rename any of the objects in the hierarchy, as the plugin uses the object names to find them.
+When reuploading, make sure to use a unique GUID and ID.

 ---